vkyuen/BookLog/README.md

 - [ ] Detailed edit of item
 - [ ] Add timer element
 - [ ] Link basic to event database
+- [ ] Image on the left side to show type/status
 - [ ] Search bar
 - [ ] Specific view for active items vs. archived items
 - [ ] Database inheritance for other categories
 - [ ] Detailed view for other categories
 - [ ] Add a note section

+# Implementation notes
+- Need to be sure of schema first.
+Since there are changes I want to make, I am going to change things around a little.
+- Scrapping the current model, and going to see if I can create a to-do item, and start with that.
+Once the timer and other things are working, then bring in the inheritance and go from there.

 # References
 Used YouTube Tutorial from Paul Hudson for basic Swift Data set up and usage